ReflectionHLE/ReflectionHLE/README.md

 sounds.
 It's also more efficient, as no interpolation is required, since the rate of 49716Hz is used for AdLib emulation internally.

+An additional setting which is hidden by default:
+- "farptrsegoffset" can be used for (some) level of saved game compatibility in The Catacomb Armageddon/Apocalypse (doesn't apply to Abyss).
+Using just any of the original DOS executables for one of these titles, it is possible that a game saved at some point will fail to properly load (or even close to that) later, due to the location of a modified copy of the DOS EXE in the address space.
+The value given to "farptrsegoffset" is a hexadecimal value that can be used to control this location (as if a DOS executable were used).
+If you have a saved game coming from a default setup of DOSBox 0.74, or some official SVN build of DOSBox from 2014, chances are farptrsegoffset=1A2 is the desired setting.

+MOST IMPORTANT: If a Catacomb Armageddon/Apocalypse game is saved using the source port, it will not properly load once farptrsegoffset is modified!

 --------------------
 There is some bug...
 --------------------